For Squarespace

 We never sell, share, or transfer your submission data to third parties.
 We don’t use it for advertising.
 We don’t train other people’s models on it.

-Pengon’s spam detection runs on Cloudflare Workers AI using Meta’s Llama 4 Scout model.
-The model itself is frozen and doesn’t learn from your submissions on its own.
-What we do do is build an anonymised training corpus that we’ll eventually use to fine-tune a specialised version of the classifier — but only with very specific, consensual data.
+Pengon’s spam detection runs on Cloudflare Workers AI using Mistral Small 3.1 24B Instruct.
+The base model itself is frozen and doesn’t learn from your submissions on its own.
+What we do do is build an anonymised training corpus that we use to fine-tune a specialised LoRA adapter on top of Mistral at each milestone (50 / 100 / 250 / 500 / 1000 training rows) - so the classifier gets sharper on the spam patterns Pengon customers actually see, but only with very specific, consensual data.

-When you click Recover (not spam) on a flagged message, that — and only that — triggers a training-corpus entry.
+When you click Recover (not spam) on a flagged message - or Report spam on a message the AI let through - that disagreement triggers a training-corpus entry.
 The corpus row contains:

 What the corpus does not contain: no name, no email, no phone number, no site domain, no user ID, no IP, no country, no link back to your account or anyone else’s.
 Once a row is in the corpus it’s genuinely de-linked - even we can’t tell which Pengon customer it came from.